perduta/teos/teos/programs/teos/README2.md

 #### Cloning the source code

-Navigate to a location of your choice on your machine and clone our *teos* repository:
+Navigate to a location of your choice on your machine and clone *teos* repository:

 ```
 git clone https://github.com/tokenika/teos.git